hugopendlebury/gribtoarrow/readme.md

 gribmessage (Class)
     This is an object which will be returned by each iteration of the iterator.
-    This exposes methods such as getData(), getDataWithStations() and many method to get attribute values such as paramId, shortName etc..
+    This exposes methods such as getData(), getDataWithStations() and many methods to get attribute values such as paramId, shortName etc..

 A sample usage of the Library in python is given below.
-In this code a referance / config CSV is read with polars.
+In this code a config CSV is read with polars.
-The config CSV contains a list of latitude / longitudes where we want to know the equivalent values in the Grib file e.g. this might be a list of all the major world cities.
+The CSV contains a list of latitude / longitudes where we want to know the equivalent values in the Grib file. e.g. this might be a list of all the major world cities.
 The polars table is converted to arrow and passed to the GribToArrowMethod which returns our reader / iterator object.
 Next a simple list comprehension is used to extract all the details from every message and the results are saved to a parquet file.
 As can been seen a lot of work was accomplished in just 14 lines of python.
 In addition to the low amount of code required we also quick performance.

     import polars as pl
     from gribtoarrow import GribToArrow